Zren/zren.github.io/kde.md

 ### LibreOffice (Microsoft Office/Word Substitute)

-(Optional) If you want a more up to date version of libreoffice (v6.0) vs the LTS version (v5.1), use the following ppa.
+(Optional) If you want a more up to date version of libreoffice (v6.0) instead of the Long Term Support version (v5.1), setup the following ppa before installing LibreOffice.

 {% highlight bash %}
 sudo add-apt-repository ppa:libreoffice/ppa
 sudo apt update
 {% endhighlight %}

-Otherwise, install the gtk3 version (since it's designed for it) and the breeze style.
-We need the Calibri and Cambria replacement fonts otherwise Microsoft Office files will look weird.
-Lastly we should clean the icon cache just in case.
+To install LibreOffice, we'll use the gtk3 version and the breeze LibreOffice style.
+We also need the Calibri and Cambria font replacements otherwise Microsoft Office files will look weird.
+Lastly we should clean the icon cache to prevent issues when switching styles.

 {% highlight bash %}
 sudo apt install -y libreoffice libreoffice-gtk3 libreoffice-style-*